 They could have at least asked her about her background.
 Shouldn't they be impressed that a first generation ninja had been chosen to take this mission?
-Surely they were curious about her marks and qualifications, about her possibly secret weapons or jutsu.
+Surely they were curious about her marks and qualifications, about her possible secret weapons or jutsu.

 But apparently not.
 The next thing she heard out of her four travelling companions was that they were about to meet up with the Iwa nin.
 Which meant that already her two weeks of hiking, climbing, sweating was coming ever nearer to the end.

 "Well, this is the place," Yamato said, staring out across the landscape that Sakura could have sworn was pretty much the same place it had been for the past few days.
-It was in such tricky environments that ninja worked solely from coordinates, which was troublesome for her, as she had her own strengths with survival skills.
+It was in such tricky environments that ninja worked solely from coordinates, which wasn't troublesome for her, as she had her own strengths with survival skills.
 She had never been one to landmark.

 "I only see the vaguely similar rock formations I've been staring at since we entered this country," Sakura remarked, blandly squinting into the distance.
 She wasn't immediately aware of the dirt at her feet moving.

 "Figures this is the calibre of shinobi that the Leaf produces, eh," said the dirt, making Sakura startle.
 She jumped away, bumping into Yamato accidentally.
 The older nin was nonplussed by the fact that the ground was talking.

 Only, it wasn't so much the ground as the man who formed out of it.
 A mouth appeared, eyes, a hand and an arm.
-He looked like a moving statue as he pulled himself upward, his body taking better shape and more humanly qualities as he did so.
+He looked like a moving statue as he pulled himself upward, his body taking better shape and more human qualities as he did so.

-Finally, there was a fully formed, fully flesh (and clothing) person standing before her.
+Finally, there was a fully formed, fully flesh (and clothed) person standing before her.
 An Iwa nin, by the uniform.
 Another had sprouted up on the other side of the group.

-In front of her, the man leaned forward, his bright hair matching his white, cocky smile.
+The man in front of Sakura leaned forward, his bright hair matching his white, cocky smile.
 "Welcome to Stone, yeah, little kunoichi!"

 Sakura could not keep the 'wtf!?' expression off her face.
 "Good to be here," she said dryly.